Clearly define your research question

-Research proposals should have a clearly defined research question and not just be a demonstration or examination of a topic.
-You should find a question that follows logically an existing line of inquiry or fills an existing void.
+Research proposals should not only be a demonstration or examination of a topic.
+You should find a question that follows logically from an existing line of inquiry or fills an existing void.
 The research proposal should then lay out your approach to answering this question or filling this void.
-Working with a faculty member can be of great assistance for topic suggestions.
+Working with a faculty member can be helpful for generating research proposal suggestions.

-You should also keep in mind your audience.
+Keep your audience in mind.
 Busy people who may not be experts in your specific area of interest or inquiry will be reading your proposal.
 You should therefore minimize jargon and state things simply in common terms (and define terms when needed).
 This is why it is a good idea to build on what you already know.
-It is easier to minimize jargon on a topic that is familiar, than one that is not.
-Reviewers may also be quite familiar with your current or proposed institution as well as the research conducted there (they might even be a MIT faculty member) and therefore they will probably have a good idea if the research can be accomplished.
+It is easier to minimize jargon on a topic that is familiar, rather than one that is not.
+Reviewers may also be quite familiar with your current or proposed institution as well as the research conducted there (they might even be an MIT faculty member) and therefore they will probably have a good idea if the research can be accomplished.

-Lastly, as with the personal statement, the research proposal is part of an application package and therefore needs to feed off of and inform the rest of the package’s contents.
-Please see Appendix for Writing a Successful Fellowship Proposal presentation by MIT Professor Stephen Bell for more assistance and suggestions.
+Lastly, as with the personal statement, the research proposal is part of an application package and therefore needs to integrate with and inform the rest of the package’s contents.
+Please see Writing a Successful Fellowship Proposal presentation by MIT Professor Stephen Bell for more assistance and suggestions.